-In the current study, all data were analyzed using Medcalc®2018.
-The frequency of DAPK promoter methylation was observed in both case and control studies.
-The strength of the association between DAPK promoter methylation and cervical cancer was evaluated by Odds Ratio (OR) and Risk Relative (RR) with 95% confidence intervals (95% CIs).
+In current study, all data were analyzed using Medcalc®2018.
+The frequency of DAPK promoter methylation was observed in both case and control study.
+The strength of the association between DAPK promoter methylation and cervical cancer was evaluated by odds ratio (OR) and risk relative (RR) with 95% confidence intervals (95% CIs).
 The degree of association between DAPK promoter methylation and clinical features was also evaluated by OR and RR with 95% CIs.
-Heterogeneity across studies was measured using Cochran's Q-test (Higgins & Thompson, 2002).
-The random-effects model was employed when the p-value was less than 0.05 in the Q-test, indicating the presence of substantial heterogeneity.
-The Cochran's Q-test only indicates the presence of heterogeneity, thus, we also reported I^2 statistic, which estimated the percentage of outcome variability that can be attributed to heterogeneity across studies (Higgins & Thompson, 2002).
-Furthermore, subgroups analyses were conducted by histological stage (Squamous Cell Carcinoma - SCC, Adenocarcinoma - AC), source/type of samples (Biopsy, scrape, and urine), detection methods (Methylation Specific PCR - MSP, Realtime quantitative MSP - QMSP), ethnicity (Asian, European, American, and African).
+Heterogeneity across studies was measured using the Cochran's Q-test (Higgins, Thompson, model The random-effects employed when the p value was less than 0.05 in the Q-test, indicating the presence of substantial heterogeneity.
+The Cochran's Q-test only indicates the presence of heterogeneity, thus, we also reported $I^2$ statistic, which estimated the percentage of outcome variability be attributed to heterogeneity that can across studies (Higgins, Thompson, 2002).
+Furthermore, subgroups analyses were conducted by histological stage (Squamous cell carcinoma - SCC, Adenocarcinoma - AC), source/type of samples (Biopsy, scrape, and urine), detection methods (Methylation Specific PCR - MSP, Realtime quantitative MSP -QMSP), ethnicity (Asian, European, American, and African).